Scandinavia and the World comic shows characters each representing France, Germany, Australia, Italy, and Russia.

 The internet has to stay neutral for us to keep our only source of fact checking, real news, and free expression alive.
 Our government will never become transparent on its own.
 We have to force them to be open and honest with us.
 Until we can do this, we need sites like OpenLeaks, WikiLeaks, and truthout to pull open the curtain.

-These are things that our press should be doing for us, but they have become corrupted and saturated by the powerful few as well.
+These are things our press should be doing for us, but they have become corrupted and saturated by the powerful few as well.
 If we continue to fight for the people that are trying to help us, perhaps our media will see the light and actually give us the real news.

 The Path of Least Resistance